 Jeff’s discipline evolved from his own personal trading experiences and market observations - including the devastating 1973-74 bear market, one of the worst since the Great Depression.
 He originally put his philosophy into practice at E.F.
 Hutton & Company in 1982, where he received his big break in the business working for the legendary Newton Zinder.
 Jeff would speak to Hutton’s national financial advisor force over the firm’s internal broadcast system.
 His ample doses of motivation, humor, realism, and an unwavering belief in the value of his relatable investment approach were an immediate hit, and earned him an opportunity to take his show on the road to the financial advisors and their clientele across the country.
 Jeff hasn’t stopped speaking about his investing discipline since.
 That’s the key word in the business of investing – discipline!
 In Jeff’s world, capital preservation considerations precede capital appreciation thoughts, and knowing how to sell is an invaluable art that never goes out of style.
 Remember, financial cuts are always preferable to financial hemorrhages.
 Investors should also respect the fact that the stock market is both judge and jury and that its verdict is final.
 An essential ingredient to Jeff’s approach is addressing whether a primary bull market or bear market is in force.
 Emotions, personal considerations, ego, and many other factors not directly related to the investment itself can invade investors’ buying and selling decisions and imperil their capital.

 A comprehensive investment discipline takes all of this into account and much, much more.
-A key to the success of Jeff’s approach with audiences over four decades is his ability to discuss investing and financial education in non-technical terms that easily relate to what all of us have experience with – personal relationships.
+A key to the success of Jeff’s approach with audiences over the decades is his ability to discuss investing and financial education in non-technical terms that easily relate to what all of us have experience with – personal relationships.
 Jeff believes that the two are inextricably linked.